M2-branes wrapped on a topological disk: Conclusions

 \section{Conclusions}

-In $U(1)^4$-gauged $\mathcal{N}=2$ supergravity, we constructed supersymmetric $AdS_2$ solutions from M2-branes wrapped on a topological disc in Calabi-Yau two-, three- and four-folds.
+In $U(1)^4$-gauged $\mathcal{N}=2$ supergravity, we constructed supersymmetric $AdS_2$ solutions from M2-branes wrapped on a topological disk in Calabi-Yau two-, three- and four-folds.
 We uplift the solutions to eleven-dimensional supergravity.
-For the solutions from topological disc in Calabi-Yau four-folds, the Bekenstein-Hawking entropy is finite and well-defined.
-On the other hand, from the topological disc in Calabi-Yau two- and three-folds, we could not find solutions with finite Bekenstein-Hawking entropy.
+For the solutions from topological disk in Calabi-Yau four-folds, the Bekenstein-Hawking entropy is finite and well-defined.
+On the other hand, from the topological disk in Calabi-Yau two- and three-folds, we could not find solutions with finite Bekenstein-Hawking entropy.

 In the construction, we have just considered the three different subtruncations of $U(1)^4$-gauged $\mathcal{N}=2$ supergravity.
 We would like to construct $AdS_2$ solutions of the full $U(1)^4$ theory.
 It would generalize the black hole solutions from M2-branes wrapped on a Riemann surface, \cite{Cacciatori:2009iz, Hristov:2010ri, DallAgata:2010ejj}.
 The Bekenstein-Hawking entropy of these black holes are microscopically counted, \cite{Benini:2015eyy}, by the topologically twisted index, \cite{Benini:2015noa}, of ABJM theory, \cite{Aharony:2008ug}.
 Therefore, it is an intriguing question to define an index of 3d dual field theory which counts the microstates of our solutions which do not realize the supersymmetry by the topological twist.
 Furthermore, if it exists, we would like to find the full black hole solution which would interpolate the maximally supersymmetric $AdS_4$ critical point and the $AdS_2$ solution found here.
-Finally, the canonical form of supersymmetric $AdS_2$ solutions in eleven-dimensional supergravity is presented in \cite{Kim:2006qu}.
+Finally, the canonical form of supersymmetric $AdS_2$ solutions in eleven-dimensional supergravity is presented in \cite{Kim:2006qu} and \cite{MacConamhna:2006nb}.
 The $AdS_2$ solution we obtain here should fit in the same class.

-\leftline{\bf Acknowledgements} This research was supported by the National Research Foundation of Korea under the grant NRF-2019R1I1A1A01060811.
+\leftline{\bf Acknowledgements} We would like to thank an anonymous referee for carefully reading and making corrections of the manuscript.
+This research was supported by the National Research Foundation of Korea under the grant NRF-2019R1I1A1A01060811.